-The Management Information Base (MIB) is a database, usually in the form of a text file, which defines the parameters on a network device that an SNMP client can query or change.
-The MIB file for a device running NetDefendOS is distributed with the standard NetDefendOS distribution pack as a file with the name DFLNNN-TRAP.MIB (where NNN indicates the model number of the firewall).
+A Management Information Base (MIB) is a database, usually in the form of a text file, which defines the parameters on a network device that an SNMP client can query or change.
+The MIB files for NetDefendOS are contained with NetDefendOS itself and can be extracted either with the Web Interface or with by using Secure Copy (SCP).